hld09/Exercise01/README.md

-# Exercise01
-Create an HTML webpage for any fictional character of choice.
+# Repository for CSC-435 spring semester